 Fort Witsen, Dutch colonial fort in Western Region, Ghana.

-The Dutch West India Company founded the fort in 1665 as a trading post and military stronghold.
-It was destroyed in 1684 but later rebuilt, remaining under Dutch control until 1872.
+The Dutch West India Company established the fort in 1665 as a trading post and military stronghold, and it was destroyed in 1684.
+It was later rebuilt and remained under Dutch control until 1872, when it passed to Britain along with other Dutch forts on the Gold Coast.

 The community of curious travelers